-Alcohol effects the quality of your sleep.
+Alcohol can affect the quality of your sleep.

-Alcohol interferes with the normal sleep process, making you feel much less rested than you normally would.
-Lack of sleep or poor sleep can affect your health and quality of life, causing fatigue, affecting concentration and memory, acting as a trigger for some mental health problems and affecting daytime alertness and performance.
+This can mean you feel much less rested than you normally would.
+Lack of sleep or poor sleep can affect your health and quality of life.
+It may cause fatigue, affect your concentration and memory, act as a trigger for some mental health problems and/or affect daytime alertness and performance.
 Ultimately, you may be less productive and more prone to accidents.